WyattSP/Wyatt-Petryshen/research.md

   </p>
 </body>

->The material properties of an organisms hard-tissues, like another part of an organism, will be adapted to function best in certain environments.
-This is a histological section through the P1 element a conodont from the genus *Sweetognathus whitei*.
-Thin growth layers, called lamellar tissue is seen composing the majority of the element.
+>The material properties of an organisms hard-tissues will be adapted to the environment it lives in.
+This is a histological section through the P1 element of a conodont from the genus *Sweetognathus whitei*.
+Thin growth layers, called lamellar tissue are seen composing the majority of the element.
 Near the upper surface, patches of white matter is also seen.
 Is this white matter adapted to deal with certain mechanical stresses related to the animals feeding habit?
 More research to come!